• We are sorry, but NCBI web applications do not support your browser and may not function properly. More information

 Parents of a proband

-• The majority of probands have an affected parent.
+• The majority of individuals diagnosed with WS1 have an affected parent.

-• If a parent of the proband is affected or has a PAX3 mutation, the risk to the sibs is 50%.
+• If a parent of the proband is affected and/or is known to have the PAX3 pathogenic variant identified in the proband, the risk to the sibs is 50%.

 Offspring of a proband

-• Each child of an individual with WS1 has a 50% chance of inheriting the disease-causing mutation.
+• Each child of an individual with WS1 has a 50% chance of inheriting the PAX3 pathogenic variant.

-• The clinical manifestations in the offspring cannot be predicted and range from mild or subclinical features through the classic phenotype of WS1, including deafness.
+• The clinical manifestations in the offspring who inherit a PAX3 pathogenic variant cannot be predicted and can range from mild or subclinical features through the classic phenotype of WS1, including deafness.

-Other family members of a proband.
-The risk to other family members depends on the status of the proband's parents.
-If a parent is affected, his or her family members are at risk.
+Other family members.
+The risk to other family members depends on the status of the proband's parents: if a parent is affected and/or is known to have the PAX3 pathogenic variant, the parent's family members may be at risk.

 Related Genetic Counseling Issues